manitejavarma/warmani/README.md

    Its difficult for mysql injection because I used few mysql functions that makes it hard to inject.

 The first page that is sign in page has no javascript validation or only fewer forms.I used jquery splash which rotates and shows the loaded data until page gets completly loaded.Also as user enters his email id ,then a registered users  pofile pic will be displayed on side.

+  And also you have to import the mysql file that are having specific tables and data.